SOME TIPS FOR YOUR TRIP

-Gorton Community Center is located on the corner of East Illinois and McKinley Roads – one block south of Deer Path Road.
-It is just steps from the Lake Forest Union Pacific North (UP-N) Metra Station and downtown area.
-Its convenient and central location makes it convenient and easily accessible to the surrounding community.
+Gorton Center is located on the corner of East Illinois and McKinley Roads – one block south of Deer Path Road.
+It is just steps from the Lake Forest Union Pacific North (UP-N) Metra Station and the downtown Lake Forest area.
+Its central location makes it convenient and easily accessible to the surrounding community.

 From Chicago – map

 Follow the Kennedy Expressway (I-90/94) west to the Edens Expressway (I-94) and U.S. Route 41.
-Exit at Deer Path Road and travel east (right) to McKinley Road.
-Make a right on McKinley, and Gorton is in the 2nd block on your left.
-Park in the upper parking lot at the intersection of Deerpath and McKinley on the northeast corner (it is marked.)
+Exit at Deerpath Road and travel east (right) to McKinley Road.
+Make a right on McKinley, and Gorton is in the second block on your left.
+Park in the upper parking lot at the intersection of Deerpath and McKinley on the northeast corner (it is marked).

-Head south on i-94 to U.S. Route 41.
-Exit at Deer Path Road and travel east (left) to McKinley Road.
-Make a right on McKinley, and Gorton is in the 2nd block on your left.
+Head south on I-94 to U.S. Route 41.
+Exit at Deerpath Road and travel east (left) to McKinley Road.
+Make a right on McKinley, and Gorton is in the second block on your left.

 From I-90, take I-294 toward Wisconsin.
-Exit at IL Route 60 and travel east to 41.
-Turn left on 41 and then immediately exit Deer Path Road.
+Exit at IL Route 60 and travel east to U.S. Route 41.
+Turn left on 41 and then immediately exit at Deerpath Road.
 Travel east (right) to McKinley Road.
-Make a right on McKinley, and Gorton is in the 2nd block on your left.
+Make a right on McKinley, and Gorton is in the second block on your left.

 Take I-294 north.
-Exit at IL Route 60 and travel east to 41.
-Turn left on 41 and then immediately exit Deer Path Road.
+Exit at IL Route 60 and travel east to U.S. Route 41.
+Turn left on 41 and then immediately exit at Deerpath Road.
 Travel east (right) to McKinley Road.
-Make a right on McKinley, and Gorton is in the 2nd block on your left.
+Make a right on McKinley, and Gorton is in the second block on your left.